thinkahead/microshift/hack/all-in-one/README-Jetson-Nano.md

 crictl runp net-pod.json
 crictl pods # Get the podid
 crictl pull docker.io/karve/vector-add-sample:arm64-jetsonnano
-crictl create $podid vectoradd.json net-pod.json # The container for nginx will go into Created state crictl ps -a # List containers, get the containerid crictl start $containerid # Go to Running and Exited state
+crictl images # This will show the vector-add-sample image crictl create $podid vectoradd.json net-pod.json # The container for nginx will go into Created state crictl ps -a # List containers, get the containerid crictl start $containerid # Go to Running and Exited state